missionatlantic/MissionAtlantic-ODEMM-Analysis/README.md

 ## Introduction

 Script for performing the Mission Atlantic RISK Analysis.
 It has been modified from the ODEMM ('Options for Delivering Ecosystem-Based Marine Management') - approach.

-By Debbi Pedreschi
+For details see https://doi.org/10.3389/fmars.2022.1037878

 ## Directory structure